qdrvm/hunter-binary-cache/README.md

-This repository is used to store hunter binary cache for Iroha.
+This repository is used to store hunter binary cache for Soramitsu Repositories.